 Techniques for helping answer some of these questions include:

 There are numerous psychometric tools that can help in developing our understanding of ourselves better.
 We often use the Myers Briggs Type Indicator (MBTI) with our clients, which helps in understanding preferences for our sources of energy, how we process information, factors that affect our decision making and how we organise ourselves.
-Another popular tool is the Insights analysis, based on the same underlying psychology as the MBTI, but presented in a different way.
+We also use, particularly for teams, the PROPHET psychometric (predicted role profiling for high performing executive teams).
 There is a plethora of other tools available to help deepen our understanding of our emotional intelligence, motivators etc. Maximum benefit is achieved from these tools if they used/referred to on a regular basis.

 Obtaining feedback from colleagues is hugely valuable – hopefully you find out about your blind spots.
 There are some simple things you can do to make it as insightful a process as possible.
 Firstly, we need to be in the right mind-set for receiving feedback, treating it as a rich source for personal development rather than something to fear (in which case we can often reject valid feedback).
 Secondly, we need to ask both the right people and the right questions.
 If it’s part of an annual review we’d suggest you ask at least 6 people (ideally more), spread across the organisation and by seniority.
 Perhaps ask some clients as part of the process too.
 Make sure you ask people who will give you constructive feedback- not just mates who will say everything is fine.
 In terms of questions, ask for feedback as to what you might do to stretch yourself, become even more effective, or what’s needed to move up in the organisation.
 Often feedback is focussed on what you are doing now – helpful but not transformational.